-This New England vegan chowder is perfect on cold days.
+This New England vegan clam chowder is perfect on cold days.
 It’s made with soy curls, chopped mushrooms, vegan bacon, thyme and potatoes.
-Cashew cream is added to the rich broth to add some creaminess and it’s perfect served with oyster crackers or fresh biscuits!
+Cashew cream is added to the rich broth to add some creaminess.
+It’s perfect served with oyster crackers or fresh biscuits!

 I have been waiting for winter weather for three years.